minneq/minneq.github.io/faq.md

 Collectively, Board Members and Moderators are referred to as “MinneQ Leadership”.
 There are some people who are both Board and Moderators, but they can be independent roles as well.

 * MinneQ Helpers: these are people who are invested in our group and choose to help us out.
 There are no special privileges to becoming a Helper, but we greatly appreciate the help of those who choose to give back.
-* MinneQ Members: Members have attended a public, in-person event and met with Leadership, and are now welcome to attend private events.
+* MinneQ Members: Members have attended a public, in-person event and met with Leadership, and are now welcome to register for private events.
 * ID'd: This is someone who has completed the ID check after joining the server.
 If they do not also have "MinneQ Member", they have attended an event to meet Leadership.
 * NotID'd: This is someone who is brand new to the server and has not completed the ID Check.
 Do not accept DMs or friend requests from anyone with this role.
 MinneQ policy requires everyone to ID before initiating DMs.